 Individual nodes on the blockchain must execute every transaction on the whole network, which ensures the system's security and verification but restricts its scalability.
 However, substantial research is underway to solve this issue.
 Sharding and Plasma, for example, are two Ethereum scaling solutions that minimize the requirement for every Ethereum node to execute every transaction on the network.
 This may not be a concern in healthcare supply chains if production is done in small to moderate numbers.
-However, if the counterfeit medicines are produced in huge quantities, the procedure will be complex and time-consuming.
+However, if counterfeit medicines are produced in huge quantities, the procedure will be complex and time-consuming.

 The smart contract's code, as well as the consensus method used to validate and confirm a transaction, have a significant impact on the blockchain solution's efficiency.
 The first defines the cost of the implementation and execution process, while the second determines the amount of energy consumed.
-Because the healthcare supply chain comprises numerous transactions, it's critical that the smart contracts be correctly built so that it can run swiftly and efficiently.
+Because the healthcare supply chain comprises numerous transactions, it's critical that the smart contracts be correctly built so that they can run swiftly and efficiently.

 The use of power by bitcoin and other similar blockchain networks has drawn them into a wider discussion about sustainability in recent months.